Flow Scheduled Transactions Documentation

 Scheduling

-Scheduling involves creating the specific transaction that will execute at a specified future timestamp.
+In scheduling, you create the transaction that executes at a specified future timestamp.
 The system uses three priority levels:

 Each transaction requires:

-interface, like the FLOW transfer one above. - Timestamp: Future Unix timestamp when execution should occur (fractional seconds ignored)
+TransactionHandlerinterface, like the FLOW transfer one above. - Timestamp: future Unix timestamp when execution should occur (fractional seconds ignored).

-- Execution Effort: Computational resources allocated (gas limit for the transaction)
+- Execution Effort: computational resources allocated (computation unit limit for the transaction).

 - Fees: Flow tokens to cover execution costs and storage costs for the transaction data.

-- Optional Data: Arbitrary data forwarded to the handler during execution that may be relevant to the transaction.
+- Optional Data: arbitrary data that's possibly relevant to the transaction forwarded to the handler during execution.

 More information about the Scheduled Transaction manager is in the section at the end of this document.